Cambridge District Scout Archive

 This was not underage recruitment into the Forces; the photograph should suggest that they would not fool even a short sighted recruiting sergeant as to their age.
 At 14 boys left school and went to work; the youngest of the Scouts was 16 at the time of embarkation.
 Elsewhere in Cambridge Scouts were acting as Orderlies at the Great Eastern Hospital (on the site of the University Library) in a voluntary capacity.
 Two of the Dunkirk Scouts, and we should assume more, were registered with the military forces but as ‘Scout’ and ‘Red Cross’ worker.
 The shifts to being a member of the Armed Forces recorded below occurred at an appropriate age.
 All I have clearly identified survived the war.

-Two of the Scouts were recorded as belonging to the Scout Defence Corps but the names were not given.
-This was a voluntary pre service training corps for Scouts over 16 that existed for a short period during the Great War.
+Two of the Scouts were recorded as belonging to the Scout Defence Corps and Basébé and Wallis are both listed as gaining the Red Feather, and at a later date Cyril Jolley.
+The SDC was a voluntary pre service training corps for Scouts over 16 that existed for a short period during the Great War.
 Neither completed the training, leaving for Dunkirk.
 The co founders of the Cambridge Scout Defence Corps were the SMs of the 6th Cambridge (Copplestone) and the 12th Cambridge (J Murrish).
 It is unlikely that they were not aware of the plans of the Scouts from their Troops to go to Dunkirk.

 They came ashore on the 4th and 6th of June 1915 (two known dates) and served until Feb 1916 – 9 months.